andreapisa9/year-in-pixels/README.md

 ## Support

 If you find any problem with the code that you aren't able to overcome on your own or with the help of ChatGPT, come back to this webpage and open an Issue describing your problem (you don't kow how to open an issue?
 Search "github how to open issue" online).
 I will try to come back to you as soon as I can to support and fix the code if needed.
+Mind you this is a passion project, so I won't be able to dedicate much time to it.
+I'll come around to fixing things whenever possible.

 If you are able to fix the code on your own, please open an Issue where you describe both problem and solution.
 I'll check it out and if I find it to be a meaningful contribution to the project, I'll let you open a Pull Request so you can both publish your fix and appear as a contributor.

+## Wanted Contributions

+### OS Portability

+Right now, the code is **only functional for Macs** due to the emoji font I'm using.
+I'd like the help of someone who doesn't own just a Mac in order to make the code fully portable to any OS.

 # HAVE FUN!